How To Buy Carpet Wisely!

 Shown below an installer is seaming together two pieces of sculptured-style carpet.

 Notice how the seaming iron is carefully removed after the seam tape has been heated underneath the two sides of the carpet seam.
-Today they use a new form of seaming with a
+Today they use a seaming iron that uses microwave technology.
+It heats up the seam tape from above the carpet.

 After all the seams are joined and the hot-melt glue cools the carpet is ready to be stretched.